MurugananthamB/eyecamp-frontend/README.md

 ![EyeCamp Banner](https://your-image-link-here.com/banner.png)

-🚀 **EyeCamp** is a modern, responsive, and scalable web application built with **Vite + React.js + Tailwind CSS**.
+🚀 **EyeCamp** is a modern, responsive, and scalable web application built with **Vite + React.js + Bootstrap CSS**.
 It provides a seamless user experience for managing and organizing eye care camps efficiently.

 ## 🌟 Features
 - 🏥 **Comprehensive UI** for managing patient records and camp registrations
-- 🎨 **Sleek & Responsive Design** using Tailwind CSS
+- 🎨 **Sleek & Responsive Design** using Bootstrap CSS
 - 🔐 **Secure** authentication with JWT
 - ⚡ **Fast and Lightweight** with Vite
 - 📊 **Dynamic dashboards & reports** for easy data visualization